symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 ------------------------------------------------------------

-Although `RFC 7239`_ recently defined a standard ``Forwarded`` header to disclose all proxy information, most reverse proxies store information on non-standard ``X-Forwarded-*`` headers.
+Although `RFC 7239`_ recently defined a standard ``Forwarded`` header to disclose all proxy information, most reverse proxies store information in non-standard ``X-Forwarded-*`` headers.

 But if your reverse proxy uses other non-standard header names, you can configure these (see ":doc:`/components/http_foundation/trusting_proxies`").

 The code for doing this will need to live in your front controller (e.g. ``web/app.php``).

 .. _`security groups`: http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/using-elb-security-groups.html